There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) interpret and exemplify analytical approaches, dominant paradigms and action frameworks of major eras of public health; (2) outline key approaches of the New Public Health towards addressing contemporary public health functions; (3) identify specialist public health issues in the human lifecycle (maternal and child health, aging); (4) critically analyse public health related concepts such as Sustainable Development Goals; poverty; social determinants of health, and quality in health care; (5) explain major activities of discipline specific and interdisciplinary building blocks in public health: biostatistics; epidemiology; environmental health science; health promotion; health administration; behavioural sciences; health economics; (6) discuss applications of concepts such as occupational health and safety, injury control and public health advocacy to public health practice in Australia and internationally; and (7) outline components of health systems and the concept of quality in health care.
+- Students are able to (1) examine theoretical and analytical approaches, dominant paradigms and action frameworks of major eras of public health; (2) outline key approaches towards addressing contemporary public health functions; (3) identify important public health issues in the human lifecycle (maternal and child health, aging); (4) critically analyse public health related concepts such as Sustainable Development Goals; poverty; social determinants of health, and quality in health care; (5) examine major activities of discipline specific and interdisciplinary building blocks in public health: biostatistics; epidemiology; environmental health science; health promotion; health administration; behavioural sciences; health economics; (6) discuss applications of concepts to areas such as occupational health and safety, injury control and public health advocacy to public health practice in Australia and internationally; and (7) describe components of health systems and the concept of quality in health care.